Updated May 27, 2020.

 This Motivation Monday, I’m letting you all in on some of my favorite books to inspire travel!
 Summer is here, and I don’t know about you, but I love a good beachside, poolside, bedside, or plane-side book to grab my attention and whisk me away from any stressors in real life.
-Here’s a suggested summer reading list for the traveler in you!
+Here’s a suggested summer reading list for the traveler in you.
+Just click the images below to get your copy from Amazon!

 This was a super fast read–and I am not a super fast reader!
 Whether you’re headed to Waco this summer (like me!) or just dreaming of seeing the Silos for yourself, this is an inspirational read.
 The Gaineses faith, perseverance, and commitment to each other is excellent book material, and even if you don’t watch the show (like I didn’t before I read the book), you will quickly see why this power couple is as successful as they are.